-As we continue to build our Al-driven expert platform, we prioritize resources on our five big bets across the company.
+As we execute our global Al-driven expert platform strategy, we prioritize resources on our five Big Bets across the company.
 These priorities focus on solving the problems that matter most to customers and include:

-- Revolutionizing speed to benefit: When customers use our products and services, we use the power of data-driven customer insights to help deliver value instantly and aim to make interactions with our offerings frictionless, without the need for customers to manually enter data.
-We are accelerating the application of AI to deliver breakthrough innovations to customers.
-We are also investing in other emerging technologies, such as decentralized technologies, with a goal to revolutionize the customer experience and help customers put more money in their pockets faster.
-This priority is foundational across our business, and execution against it positions us to succeed with our other four strategic priorities. - Connecting people to experts: The largest problem our customers face is lack of confidence to file their own taxes or to manage their books.
+- Revolutionizing speed to benefit: When customers use our products and services, we use the power of AI to deliver value instantly and aim to make interactions with our offerings frictionless, without the need for customers to manually enter data.
+We are accelerating the application of AI as we strive to deliver "done for you" experiences to our customers.
+This is foundational, and execution against this priority positions us to succeed with our other four Big Bets. - Connecting people to experts: The largest problem our customers face is lack of confidence to file their own taxes or to manage their books.
 To build their confidence, we connect our customers to experts.
 We offer customers access to experts to help them make important decisions and experts, such as accountants, gain access to new customers so they can grow their businesses.
-We are also expanding how we think about virtual experiences by broadening the segments we serve beyond tax and accounting, to play a more meaningful role in our customers' financial lives. - Unlocking smart money decisions: To address the challenges of crippling high-cost debt and lack of savings, we are creating a comprehensive, self-driving financial platform with Credit Karma that propels our members forward wherever they are on their financial journey, so they can understand their financial picture, make smart financial decisions, and stick to their financial plan in the near term and long term. - Be the center of small business growth: We are focused on helping customers grow their businesses by offering a broad, seamless set of tools that are designed to help them get and retain customers, get paid faster, manage and get access to capital, pay employees with confidence, and use third-party apps to help run their businesses.
-At the same time, we want to position ourselves to better serve product-based businesses to benefit customers who sell products through multiple channels. - Disrupt the small business mid-market: We aim to disrupt the mid-market with a tailor-made ecosystem of offerings.
-QuickBooks Online Advanced, as well as our workforce solutions, payments, and bill pay offerings, are designed to address the needs of small business customers with 10 to 100 employees.
-Additionally, Mailchimp's marketing platform enables mid-market businesses to digitally promote their business across email, social media, landing pages, ads, websites, and more, all from one place.
-These offerings enable us to increase retention of these larger customers and attract new mid-market customers who are over-served by available offerings.
+We are also expanding our virtual expert network and broadening the segments we serve beyond tax and accounting to play a more meaningful role in our customers' financial lives.

+- Unlocking smart money decisions: To address the challenges of high-cost debt and lack of savings, we are creating one consumer platform with TurboTax and Credit Karma that members can use to help optimize spend, get fast access to money, and grow their wealth over time. - Be the center of small business growth: Globally, we are focused on helping customers grow their businesses by offering a broad, seamless set of tools that are designed to help them get and retain customers, get paid faster, manage and get access to capital, pay employees with confidence, and use third-party apps to help run their businesses.
+Our money solutions enable customers to manage their money and improve cash flow.
+This is an important driver to improving the success of our small and mid-market business customers. - Disrupt the mid-market: We aim to disrupt the mid-market with a tailor-made, integrated ecosystem, which includes our QuickBooks offerings, as well as our workforce solutions and money offerings.
+These solutions are designed to address the more complex needs of mid-market businesses.
+Mailchimp's marketing offerings enable mid-market businesses to digitally promote their business across email, social media, landing pages, ads, websites, and more, all from one place.
+These offerings enable us to increase retention of these larger customers and accelerate mid-market demand.